campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">Like many JRPGs, *Xenoblade Chronicles 3* doesn't seem to understand the concept of <a href="https://self-publishingschool.com/show-dont-tell-writing/">Show, Don't Tell</a></span>
 </div>

 This is not, however, immediately apparent in the opening hours of *Xenoblade Chronicles 3*: the game's first 5-10 hours contain several charming, nuanced cutscenes that show off the colorful sides of the game's main cast.
-I'll admit that I was fooled into thinking that I was getting myself into a gripping, character-driven narrative.
+I'll admit that, similar to *Tales of Arise*, <NuxtLink to="/tales-arise-review-flawed" target="_blank">another JRPG that I've reviewed</NuxtLink>, I was fooled into thinking that I was getting myself into a gripping, character-driven narrative.

-The game continues this charade by making each member of the main character a little "broken" in some way.
+The game continues this charade by making each member of the main cast a little "broken" in some way.
 For example, Eunie has PTSD from a previous encounter with a villain.
 Taion lives with shame because he blames himself for the death of his ~~crush~~ friend.
 Sena's desperation for acceptance from her peers has made her lose her sense of self.
 Most of *Xenoblade Chronicles 3*'s characters have some "quirk" like this that gives off an illusion of depth and nuance.

 In that sense, *Xenoblade Chronicles 3* certainly plants the seeds for compelling character arcs, but unfortunately, we don't get to see the process by which these seeds blossom.
 Instead (to continue this silly metaphor), players stare at these seeds for 80 hours until, *poof*, they suddenly become giant oak trees.

 <div class="imageContainer">
   <img :src="'/xc3sena.jpeg'"/>
-  <span class="text--secondary">*Xenoblade Chronicles 3* spends a lot of time telling us that Sena's psyche is overly-reliant on praise and validation from others, but this is completely irrelevant to her part in the game's story.</span>
+  <span class="text--secondary">Xenoblade Chronicles 3 spends a lot of time telling us that Sena's psyche is overly-reliant on praise and validation from others, but this is completely irrelevant to her part in the game's story.</span>
 </div>

-For example, the characters *tell us* that "Mio" is troubled about her impending 10-year death, but we never see that fear play out (in fact, the game's diary motif is randomly used, and never in a compelling way).
+For example, the characters *tell us* that Mio is troubled about her impending 10-year death, but we never see that fear play out (in fact, the game's diary motif is randomly used, and never in a compelling way).
 The characters *tell us* about Taion's guilt, but it never factors into his decision making (aside from some minor events in an entirely-optional side quest).
 The characters *tell us* that Lanz is torn up over a betrayal from one of his long-time friends, but this never affects his behavior or his attitude towards his other friends.

 In short, these characters claim to be "broken", despite not acting like it.
-Instead, each character is intelligent, rational, trusting, and kind, but the game blatantly and explicitly tries to tell players something to the contrary.
+Instead, each character is intelligent, rational, trusting, and kind, but the game tries to tell players something to the contrary.
 Repeatedly and endlessly.
 It *tells* us, but never *shows* us.

 In addition to lacking any sort of believable character development, *Xenoblade Chronicles 3*'s characters don't *behave* like humans, either: they never debate, and they never disagree.
 They always assume the best intentions, and they never hold grudges.
 Aside from one bizarre moment where Mio unexplainably gets angry at Noah (and then quickly forgives him), there's no tension or drama between them to speak of.